 IT management is a terribly broad subject area when you consider it in its totality.
 But in keeping with the focus of this site, the IT Management area will look at the CIO view of IT management and IT management from the perspective of the non-CIO exective or manager that has some degree of IT management responsibilities like what is common for some departmental IT functions.

 As much as I love thinking about and helping people with CIO success and IT strategy related needs and issues, I love IT management areas even more.
 I am certain that is because of my orientation and experience in performance management and service excellence.
+However, there are some good IT management companies out there like managed IT Support from Custard Technical Services.

 In organizing this IT Management content I realized there were several areas I had overlooked which are key areas of interest for you.
 So it seemed the most sensible way to organize myself to fix that was to use the following categories: IT Organization, IT Managed Services, Performance Management, and Financial Management.